wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 4) Miscellaneous improvements and minor bug fixes.
-Attempting to launch the program with a project that's already open in another program instance will activate that instance intead of opening an empty application window and displaying an annoying message.
+Attempting to launch the program with a project that's already open in another program instance will activate that instance instead of opening an empty application window and displaying an annoying message.

 * Build 03/29/2014